-Further, laboratory experiments (Maurer and Tabeling \cite{Mau}, Salort et al. \cite{Sal3}) gave evidence of inertial range intermittency in superfluid turbulence.
+Further, laboratory experiments (Maurer and Tabeling \cite{Mau}, Salort et al. \cite{Sal3}) gave evidence of inertial range spatial intermittency in superfluid turbulence.
 On the other hand, because of excessive crinkling occuring at small length scales, the vortex lines become non-smooth and fractal-like in this range (Tsubota et al. \cite{Tsu2}, Vinen \cite{Vin2}).
-In recognition of this, in this paper, spatial intermittency effects are then incorporated into the theoretical formulations, following Mandelbrot \cite{Man}, via the fractal nature of the vortex lines.
-The latter aspect is shown to enhance the vortex line density $L$, for a given value of intervortex spacing $\ell$ (as conjectured by Vinen \cite{Vin2}) and provide for a mechanism to enhance the depolarization of vortex lines.
-The spatial intermittency is found to steepen the energy spectrum in qualitative agreement with the laboratory experiments (Salort et al. \cite{Sal3}) enhance vortex line decay in agreement with the remarks of Vinen \cite{Vin4}, and reduce intervortical separation.
+In recognition of this, in this paper, spatial intermittency effects are then incorporated into the present theoretical formulations, following Mandelbrot \cite{Man}, via the fractal nature of the vortex lines.
+The latter aspect is shown to enhance the vortex line density $L$, for a given value of intervortex spacing $\ell$ (as conjectured by Vinen \cite{Vin2}) and to provide for a mechanism commensurate with the enhanced depolarization of vortex lines.
+The spatial intermittency is found to steepen the energy spectrum in qualitative agreement with the laboratory experiments (Salort et al. \cite{Sal3}) and to enhance vortex line decay in agreement with the remarks of Vinen \cite{Vin4}.

+It remains to be emphasized, however, that there are still many subtle characteristics of the superfluid physics that have been evaded in the present theoretical discussions.

 \textbf{Acknowledgments}\\